 Columns 3 & 4: Course & Course Name

 This gives the UCAS code and name of the course(s) to which you have applied.
-If you have held offers for more than one course at Queen's University, Stranmillis University College or the University of Ulster then both courses will be listed.
+If you have held offers for more than one course at Queen's University, Stranmillis University College or the Ulster Universitythen both courses will be listed.

 Column 5: Offer

 This indicates the June/July Position of your application and may be Unconditional Firm (UF), Unconditional Insurance (UI), Conditional Firm (CF) or Conditional Insurance (CI).